jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 .. note::

-    adding source locations or labeling its subfolders as source locations will add them to the python path, comparable to running `sys.path.append(r'<source code directory>'`.
+    Adding source locations or subfolders as source locations will add them to the python path.
+This is comparable to call `sys.path.append(r'<source code directory>'` during runtime, but additionally helps PyCharm to find python code.

 EnMAP-Box Python code